We’re trying out transcribing our podcasts using a software program. Please forgive any typos as the bot isn’t correct 100% of the time.

 Well, I do think feedback, uh, I would say the two big things for the individual is the desire and willingness to be a continuous learner, a lifelong learner, and the importance of feedback.
 I think if you just take those two things away from the, this podcast or the book, I think you will benefit greatly from it.

 Um, I think people underestimate.
 The need to be a lifelong learner.
 Um, and part of lifelong learning is the process of feedback.
-You can’t truly learn if you’re not getting feedback, um, of your work product or your actions from those around you and those that are most effected by it.
+You can’t truly learn if you’re not getting feedback, um, of your work product or your actions from those around you and those that are most affected by it.
 Um, my partner even goes so far as to do anonymous feedback from everybody in his life, um, which can be.

 Daunting.
 I don’t quite understand how he does and processes it be.
 What did you feel?
 This is incredibly important.
 Um, so I don’t know that I would necessarily go that far, but you have to find those people in your life whom you trust, whom you can get honest feedback from, um, and be able to take that feedback and utilize it to improve yourself again, both personally and professionally.